Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - be a US citizen or have proof of legal presence

 - be able to read and write in English

 - be a resident in the county in which you request appointment

 - be free of any criminal record or conviction

-Before submitting your application, you must swear an oath of office and file your surety bond with your local county clerk.
+Before submitting your Michigan notary application, you must swear an oath of office and file your surety bond with your local county clerk.
 You must also pay a fee of $10.

-It is imperative that you sign the application with the same name and title that you intend to notarize with (known as your commissioned name).
+Applicants must sign the application with the same name and title that they intend to notarize with (known as their commissioned name).
 You will receive your wallet-sized notary public commission card within 14 business days.